WebOfTrust/WOT-terms/howto/why-terms-wot-manage-structure.md

 # The Terms WOT manage structure explained

-What we have to generate our static content site on the Github project page of this [WOT-terms page](https://weboftrust.github.io/WOT-terms/) repo:
+What we have, to generate our static content site on the Github project page of this [WOT-terms page](https://weboftrust.github.io/WOT-terms/) repo, is:

 1. wiki resources, terms in separate `.md` files in a Jekyll directory structure
 2. a sheet called _Terms WOT manage_ (`.xls`) a central location with strict editing rights.
 3. a comma separated file _Terms WOT manage_ (`.csv`) in the root directory of the `gh-pages` branch of `WOT-terms` repo.